 Both cards waive the annual fee for the first year, but the Capital One® Spark® Cash for Business card's $59 annual fee is obviously more affordable than the Business Gold Rewards Card from American Express OPEN's $175 fee.
 The fee becomes irrelevant, of course, if you more than offset it with your rewards.

 American Express gives you 50,000 Membership Rewards® points if you spend $5,000 in qualifying purchases in the first three months.
-Capital One gives a one-time $500 cash bonus once you spend $4,500 within three months of approval, so the intro bonus are both substantial.
+Capital One gives a one-time $500 cash bonus once you spend $4,500 within three months of account opening, so the intro bonus are both substantial.

 Lastly, neither card charges foreign transaction fees.